-When Laparoscopic Surgery Is Your Best Treatment Option
+When Endoscopic Surgery Is Your Best Treatment Option

-When surgeons perform laparoscopic spine surgery, for example, they create small incisions near the operating site.
+When surgeons perform endoscopic spine surgery they create small incisions near the operating site.
 Then, they insert tiny instruments and cameras into the incisions, performing delicate surgical operations while minimizing the effect on surrounding tissues.
-Doctors may use laparoscopic back surgery to address herniated disc pain, ease spinal stenosis, fuse vertebrae, or repair vertebral fractures.
+Doctors may use endoscopic back surgery to address herniated disc pain, ease spinal stenosis, fuse vertebrae, or repair vertebral fractures.
 Many patients report shorter hospital stays, less pain, fewer complications, and shorter recovery times than they experience with traditional surgery.

 What to Expect

 You need to know what to expect on the day of your procedure.
-If after carefully reviewing your case your doctor decides that laparoscopic surgery is the best option for addressing your pain, our staff will schedule your surgery as quickly as possible.
+If after carefully reviewing your case your doctor decides that endoscopic back or neck surgery is the best option for addressing your pain, our staff will schedule your surgery as quickly as possible.

 After surgery is over, you’ll continue to meet with your Heilman Center pain specialist, who will monitor your progress and continue to personalize your treatment plan.
 Our clinics are easy to navigate and staffed by friendly and attentive people who are ready to support you throughout your journey.